-The By-Laws and Articles are to be reviewed annually The Articles review is to include a check with ITSMF UK's solicitors as to 1/ whether any legal changes mean that a change to the Articles is required 2/ whether any changes in not-for-profit good practice indicate that a change to the Articles would be advisable.
+The By-Laws and Articles are to be reviewed annually

+The Articles review includes an optional check with itSMF UK's solicitors as to 1/ whether any legal changes mean that a change to the Articles is required 2/ whether any changes in not-for-profit good practice indicate that a change to the Articles would be advisable.
+The expectation is that this will happen in alternate years or when there are significant legislation changes that impact how itSMF UK is structured and run.